Corliss Lamont Bookshelf

 ISBN 0-8264-0478-2

-Available for purchase at Amazon.comGet it at Amazon.com
+Available new directly from Amazon.comGet it at Amazon.com

-Lover's Credo celebrates lyrically the varying moods and aspects of love between a man and a woman, often set against the background of the natural world.
+Lover's Credo: Poems of Love celebrates lyrically the varying moods and aspects of love between a man and a woman, often set against the background of the natural world.

 Thirty-one poems, a lover's credo . . . commemorate what philosopher Lamont describes as eroto-aesthetic sensitivity.
 The bliss of sexual and spiritual love, the beauty of the loved one and of nature, the loneliness and ironies of lost romance are gracefully conveyed in these meticulously structured poems.